SteveLTN/https-portal/README.md

 (you can force renew certificates by using `FORCE_RENEW: 'true'` environment variable).
 However if you play around with the image a lot, you can hit the limit.
 That's why `STAGE` is `staging` by default, and thus we use the Let's Encrypt staging server.
-When you made your experiments and feel everything is good, you can switch to production mode with `STAGE:
+When you have finished your experiments and feel everything is good, you can switch to production mode with `STAGE:
 'production'`.